IBM/tririga-assistant/README.md

 4. If you find that you reservations made through the assistant do not appear in the Workplace Services home page (/p/web/workplaceServices), then check that the security groups assigned to that user have an Organization set.
 The security groups mentioned in Step D don't have an Organization set by default.
 There might also be issues with the Organization set on the assistant account as well as Organization set on the user and the buildings.

-5. If you do not see the `Request IBM TRIRIGA Assistant` menu item in the `Requests` menu, then this is likely caused by changes to the menu that need to be merged.
-Feel free to add the `ibmAssistantProvisionOrder-navigation` menu item to any Navigation Collection you wish.

 End of instructions.